Skip to main content Skip to footer

 North Shore Trail

-Located along the North Shore of the river.
-You can access it from Poundmaker Trail, near the pedestrian bridge leading to Finlayson Island.
-The trail is a 5.5 km loop in a wooded area and is enjoyed by all levels of skiers.
-The trail runs along the northern shores of the North Saskatchewan River.
-Heading east to two kilometres beyond the F.E.
+The trail is located along the North Shore of the river and can be accessed from Poundmaker Trail near the pedestrian bridge to Finlayson Island.
+It is a 5.5 km loop in a wooded area, suitable for skiers of all levels.
+The trail runs east along the northern shore of the North Saskatchewan River, extending two kilometres past the F.E.
 Holliday Water Treatment Plant.

 Ski Trail Etiquette

-• Dogs are not permitted on ski trails
+• Dogs are not allowed on ski trails.

-• Ski on the right on double tracks
+• Ski on the right side of double tracks.

-• Please step off the trail for faster skiers
+• Step off the trail for faster skiers.

 This website uses cookies to enhance usability and provide you with a more personal experience.
 By using this website, you agree to our use of cookies as explained in our Privacy Policy.